karlbenedict/GEOG485-585/GEOG485-585_syllabus.md

 Svennerberg, Gabriel. *Beginning Google Maps API 3*.
 Apress, © 2010.
 Books24x7.
 Web.
 Dec.
 28, 2015.
 AKA *Google Maps API* in reading assignments.
 Available through the [*Books 24x7 Library Database*](http://library.books24x7.com.libproxy.unm.edu/toc.aspx?bookid=36390&refid=SVA3S).
 You will need to create a login for Books 24x7 to access this for the first time.
 After that you can login using the username and password you created from on- or off-campus.

 Gratier, T., Spencer, P., & Hazzard, E. (2015). *Openlayers 3 beginner's guide : Get started with openlayers 3 and enhance your web pages by creating and displaying dynamic maps*.
 Birmingham, England: Packt Publishing.
 AKA *OpenLayers Beginner's Guide* in reading assignments.
 Available as an ebook through the [University Libraries](https://unm-on-worldcat-org.libproxy.unm.edu/oclc/903963849?databaseList=1271,143,1487,1533,1540,1672,1708,173,1925,2006,2007,203,2201,2237,2259,2260,2261,2262,2263,2264,2267,2268,2281,2328,3036,3201,638).

+In addition to the reading materials for the course, some course content is also provided through a selection of Lynda.com tutorials.
+Access to Lynda.com is free to all UNM students and the tutorials that will be used in the class can be found in an online playlist created for the course.
+The playlist can be found [here](http://www.lynda.com/SharedPlaylist/2b710369c9ec4d8c964467225c6610ad?org=unm.edu).
+In some cases specific sections of the tutorials that are not relevant to the course have been excluded from the playlist.

 ## Evaluation and Grading ##